blancobercial/Eukrohnia/README.md

 Haley M. DeHart, Leocadio Blanco-Bercial, Mollie Passacantando, Jennifer M. Questel, and Ann Bucklin.

-Please cite the manuscript if using this tools!
+Please cite the manuscript if using these tools!

+<u>Scripts included in this repositorty</u>:

 Demult_dedup.sh contains the settings used for deduplicate the files and removal of PCR duplicates follwoing Schweyen et al. 2014.